ratson/conflake/API_GUIDE.md

 All options except for `nixDir` and `_module` can be configured this way.

-To apply transformations on the output of an autoloaded directory, you can use `option/default.nix` and load the directory with `flakelight.importDir`.
+To apply transformations on the output of an autoloaded directory, you can use `option/default.nix` and load the directory with `conflake.importDir`.

 ### outputs